 The selling power of your two Amazon book categories and seven keywords

-In either case, your ebook is listed for sale and Amazon takes care of delivering your ebook.
+In either case, your ebook is listed for sale and Amazon takes care of delivering your title electronically.

 For paperback, if you also use KDP, again, Amazon looks after delivering your book to book buyers.

 However, if you have published your paperback or hardcover with another publisher, you may have to supply copies to Amazon or be responsible for an alternative shipping method for delivery.

-If this is the case, you need to open an Amazon account and then a professional seller account.
+If you are planning to sell this way, you need to open an Amazon account and then a professional seller account.
 It costs between $0.00 up to $39.99 per month, to be able to sell your books on Amazon.
 You can also select to be charged per unit, and agree to a closing fee.

 Then, you must set the price and choose between the two ways that your books can be sold on Amazon through Seller Central.

 1. Amazon FBA ( fulfilled by Amazon FBA ) means that you will ship your books to an Amazon fulfillment center before customers order them.
 When a customer places an order, Amazon packs your book and ships it.

 2. Amazon FBM ( fulfilled by the merchant ) means that when a customer orders your book, you, as the Amazon seller, packs and ships the book and pays the shipping costs.

-However, in whichever way you choose to sell your book on Amazon, if book buyers can’t find it, it won’t sell.
+However, in whichever way you choose to sell books on Amazon, if book buyers can’t find it, it won’t sell.

 The only way to get potential readers to find your book on Amazon is to research and refine your book genre categories and select seven high-value search keywords.